Pearlwonder/TOP-LANDING-PAGE/README.md

-# TOP-LandingPAGE
+# The Odin Project Foundation Course CSS.

 - Created a landing page using HTML & CSS.

-- The Odin Project CSS Foundations Project.